nissy-dev/resume/README.md

 - Strong experience in collaborating with QA teams to design and implement frontend tests
 - Focused on web frontend performance optimization and promoting observability best practices
 - Expertise in improving CI/CD processes and automating development workflows
-- Active contributor to open-source software
+- Active contributor to open-source software with a passion for improving software ecosystems

 ### Skills